exercism/v3/languages/python/concepts/enums/about.md

 #=> ValueError: duplicate values found in <enum 'Shape'>: TRIANGLE -> CIRCLE
 ```

-To access an enum member for a given value, this notation can be used `EnumName(value)`:
+To access an enum member for a given value, this notation can be used: `EnumName(value)`.

 ```python
 g = Color(2)